 Chessies are excellent swimmers with webbed feet that help them navigate the waters easily and a muscular, athletic physique that helps them endure for a long.

-They have a fantastic ability to pick up a scent, and coupled with their high tenacity, they can retrieve hundreds of games every day.
+They have a fantastic ability to pick up a scent and are highly tenacious.
+They can retrieve hundreds of games daily.

 The breed gained official recognition by the American Kennel Club (in 1918), and it became Maryland’s official dog in 1964.